ifokeev/predictionio-docker-compose/README.md

 This project contains:
-- Docker image to build with predictionIO + Spark
+- Docker image to build with predictionIO + Spark + JDBC driver
-- A docker-compose yml file to run elasticsearch + the built image
+- A docker-compose yml file to run postgres, elasticsearch, eventserver and queries server
+- Integrated universal-recommender with likes engine

 Please read ``docker-compose.yml`` file to get more details about:
 - ports